aparame/my-website/content/project/rail_bot/index.md

 ---
 title: Autonomous Rail-Bot for Data Collection
-summary: Developing an autonomous RC car that uses PID control navigate around a track, combined with a Convolution Neural Network to detect road signs.
+summary: Build an autonomous bot from the ground up, that runs on railway tracks to collect telemetric and perception data.
 tags:
   - Robotics
 date: '2016-04-27T00:00:00Z'